 This crazy journey began back in May of 2016 when I approached a representative of the company who makes the drug, Sanofi, about the prospects of obtaining it on a compassionate use basis.
 6 months later with the help of Dr Wenzel and the other Pulmonologists who have taken care of me, the company approved the request and sent the required forms to UCSF where I receive my medical care.
 Because the drug had not yet been approved by the FDA for the treatment of asthma, it took the University’s internal review board a lot longer than usual to approve the request.
-In mid August of this year UCSF finally gave the green light for me to start the injections, but just few days later, seemingly out of the blue, the University were notified that Sanofi had cancelled their compassionate use program and that I would not be receiving the drug after all.
+In mid August of this year UCSF gave the green light for me to start the injections, but just few days later, the University had been notified by Sanofi that they had cancelled their compassionate use program and that I would not be receiving the drug after all.
 As you might imagine, I was beside myself.
-I waited so long to get this opportunity only to be disappointed again.
-In my frustration and disbelief, I contacted the company rep. He was shocked as well and said he would make some call to see what happened.
-As always, he came through and 5 days later I received word that the expanded use program had been reinstated and that I would indeed be getting the drug.
-This time the IRB approval only took two weeks and just a couple days after that while I was in the hospital for an another bad asthma flare, they brought the consent forms to my bedside for me to sign.
-And the rest as they say, is history.
+Thankfully, a few days later and after a few phone calls, the program was reinstated.

 It will probably be several months before I’ll know if the drug is helping, and being somewhat of a realist after having tried almost every medication and treatment available for asthma, Im not expecting a full blown miracle.
 But, if it can help reduce my exacerbations or the severity of them, even just slightly, I would classify that as a semi miracle.